Yohansgit/Genomic-Data-Analysis-for-Cancer-Subtype-Classification/README.md

 **For the Biology/Lab Team:**

-**➡️** Prioritize lab validation (e.g., qPCR, Western Blot) for the top 10 biomarkers (==ESR1, SFRP1, KRT5, KRT14, FOXA1, KRT17, FOXC1, GPR160, EGFR, NAT1==) identified by the model.
+**➡️** Prioritize lab validation (e.g., qPCR, Western Blot) for the top 10 biomarkers (`ESR1, MLPH, FOXA1 , KRT14, UBE2T, SFRP1, FOXC1, KRT5 , BIRC5, NAT1`) identified by the model.
 These are the most promising targets for new therapeutic research.

 **For the Data Science/Bioinformatics Team:**